Heat Pump vs Furnace: Pros and Cons

 The heat pump vs gas furnace debate is only controversial for areas where temperatures rarely drop below 45 degrees Fahrenheit.
 In the heat pump vs electric furnace debate, the heat pump will always prevail as the most efficient.
 If you live in the Southern part of the U.S. or on one of the coasts, a heat pump might be the best investment if you did not just replace your air conditioner.

-Having a heat pump and an air conditioner is redundant and will drastically increase the energy costs, since air conditioners and heat pumps (when cooling the air) are big consumers. unlike ACs, however, heat pumps make up for these losses during the winter months.
+Having a heat pump and an air conditioner is redundant and will drastically increase the energy costs, since air conditioners and heat pumps (when cooling the air) are big consumers.
+Unlike ACs, however, heat pumps make up for these losses during the winter months.

 All in all, a furnace is a good choice for those who do not need to cool off their homes or already have an air conditioner installed.
 They are highly functioning no matter the outside temperature and provide warmth and comfort throughout cold months.
 Heat pumps are great for areas with gentler winters and extreme summer temperatures.